benbovy/xarray-fancy-repr/README.md

 # Xarray Fancy Repr

-This package provides enhanced representations of Xarray objects (Dataset, DataArray) for a better and more interactive user experience within Jupyter notebooks.
+This package provides enhanced representations of Xarray objects (Dataset, DataArray, Coordinates and Variable) for a better and more interactive user experience within Jupyter notebooks.

 ## Installation